Request a cash offer on your home

 • Arrange for a flexible move-out date.

-• Sellers will have room to negotiate.
+• Lose negotiating power.
 Most cash buyer offers are going to be “take it or leave it.”

 How much will you make from an as-is home sale?

-There is no simple equation for calculating how much you’ll net from an “as is” sale.
-If you list on the market with an agent, you’ll need to account for the cost of agent commissions (around 5.8% on average) and other closing costs such as title fees and taxes, but are likely to field higher offers from buyers and see more competition for the home.
+There is no simple equation for calculating how much you’ll net from an as-is sale.
+If you list on the market with an agent, you’ll need to account for the cost of agent commissions (around 3%) and other closing costs, such as title fees and taxes, but you’re more likely to field higher offers from buyers and see more competition for the home.

 HomeLight’s net proceeds calculator can be helpful for running through some possible selling scenarios and estimating your take-home pay.